-The Company is an open-ended investment company with variable capital.
+The Company is an investment company with variable capital authorised by the FCA for the purposes of the OEIC Regulations.
 The Company is incorporated in England and Wales with registered number IC000968 and is authorised pursuant to Regulation 14 of the OEIC Regulations.
 The effective date of the authorisation order made by the FCA was 30 January 2013.
 The FCA product reference number ("PRN") for the Company is 594405.

-The minimum share capital of the Company is $\pounds 1$ and the maximum share capital is $\pounds 100,000,000,000$.
+The minimum share capital of the Company is £1 and the maximum share capital is £100,000,000,000.
 The base currency for the Company is Sterling.
 The Shareholders are not liable for the debts of the Company.
 Shares in the Company are not listed on any investment exchange.

-The Company is an umbrella company authorised as a UK UCITS for the purposes of the FCA Handbook and, as at the date of this Prospectus, consists of five Funds:
+The Company is an umbrella company authorised as a UK UCITS for the purposes of the FCA Handbook and, as at the date of this Prospectus, consists of three Funds:

-- TM Natixis Harris Associates Global Concentrated Equity Fund; - TM Natixis Loomis Sayles Strategic Income Fund; - TM Natixis Loomis Sayles U.S. Equity Leaders Fund; and - TM Natixis Mirova Global Sustainable Equity Fund.
+- TM Natixis Harris Associates Global Concentrated Equity Fund; - TM Natixis Loomis Sayles Strategic Income Fund\; - TM Natixis Loomis Sayles U.S. Equity Leaders Fund; and

-As from 22 October 2022 the TM Natixis Loomis Sayles Strategic Income Fund is no longer available for investment.
+\As from 22 October 2022 the TM Natixis Loomis Sayles Strategic Income Fund is no longer available for investment.